All About the Eyelid

 Eyelid problems can happen to anyone, especially as we age.
 Whether your eyelids are having an effect on your vision, or you’re worried that loose, sagging skin around your eyes is making you look angry or tired, ongoing concerns about your eyelids can have a serious impact on your self-confidence.

 Luckily, we have solutions!
-At The Aesthetic Center at Eye Centers of Florida, our Board Certified Ophthalmic Plastic Surgeon, Allison Bertram Yee, M.D., has extensive experience performing all types of eyelid surgeries.
+At The Aesthetic Center at Eye Centers of Florida has extensive experience performing all types of eyelid surgeries.
 We’ve put together this guide to walk you through our eyelid procedures, the conditions they treat, and the many ways our team at Eye Centers of Florida can help you look and feel your very best.

 Upper and Lower Blepharoplasty